 2. Solder Mask Colors

 Although the solder mask has been exclusively green for a while, more shades are emerging to cater to designs with specific color requirements.
-To make prototype runs and revision changes more identifiable, or to merely make a PCB look trendy in a see-through enclosure.
+To make prototype runs and revision changes more identifiable, merely make a PCB look trendy in a see-through enclosure.

 With OEMs increasingly embracing clear electronics and appliances, circuit board manufacturers are adopting colored solder masks as a way to give their boards a bit of a personality.